 a venereal disease.
 The most widespread

-are trichomonas with 120 million, followed by Chlamydia at 50 million and gonorrhea at 25 million affected
+are trichomonas with 120 million, followed by chlamydia at 50 million and gonorrhoea at 25 million affected

 persons.
 The number of HIV infected persons is estimated today at 42 million.
 Sexually transmitted diseases

 (STDs), once called venereal diseases, are among the most common infectious diseases in the United States

 today.
 More than 20 STDs have now been identified, and they affect more than 13 million men and women in